 - 1 egg beaten

-- In a small saucepan over high heat, bring the water, salt, sugar, and butter to a boil.
+- In a small saucepan over high heat, bring the water, butter, salt, sugar and cayenne powder (optional) to a boil.

-- This next 2 steps here you will need some elbow grease as you will get a workout.
-Take the saucepan off the heat, add the flour all at once and beat vigorously with a wooden spoon.
+- Take the saucepan off the heat, add the flour all at once and beat vigorously with a wooden spoon.
 Continue beating until the dough forms a solid, smooth mass and pulls away from the sides of the saucepan.

 - Little by little add the beaten eggs, beating vigorously in between each addition, until the dough forms a smooth, shiny mass.